sdthomas91/home2home/README.md

 1. I want to easily select check-in and check-out dates to book a property.
 2. I want to view the total cost of my booking to avoid any surprises at checkout.
 3. I want to enter my payment information securely to complete my booking.
-4. I want to receive an order confirmation after booking to verify my reservation details.

 ### Administration and Platform Management
 #### Admin